The Role of Context in Detecting Previously Fact-Checked Claims: Experimental Setup

 \subsubsection{Co-reference Resolution}

-We manually inspected the training transcripts and the associated verified claims, and we realized that there were many co-reference dependencies.
-Thus, resolving them can help to obtain more representative textual and contextual similarity scores.
-As for the verified claims, we noticed that not all \vclaim~were self-contained, and that some understanding of the context was needed\footnote{For example, who is speaking or what is being discussed.} from the article's {\em text} that explains the verdict provided by the PolitiFact journalists.
-Therefore, our hypothesis is that resolving such co-references should improve the downstream matching scores.
-For the same reason, we also performed co-reference resolution on the PolitiFact articles when they were used to compute the BM25 scores.
+We manually inspected the training transcripts and the associated verified claims, and we realized that there were many co-reference dependencies, resolving which could potentially help to obtain more representative textual and contextual similarity scores.
+As for the verified claims, we noticed that not all {\vclaim}s were self-contained, and that some understanding of the context was needed\footnote{For example, who is speaking or what is being discussed.} of the article's {\em text} that explains the verdict provided by the \politifact\ journalists.
+Therefore, our hypothesis was that resolving such co-references could improve the downstream matching scores.

+For the same reason, we also performed co-reference resolution on the \politifact\ articles when they were used to compute the BM25 scores.